Ministry of Health Discovers COVID Omicron Mutant in Missouri Wastewater - ExBulletin

 Ministry of Health Discovers COVID Omicron Mutant in Missouri Wastewater

-The Missouri Department of Health and Senior Services has found Omicron variants in wastewater samples from across Missouri, including Springfield and other parts of southwestern Missouri.
+The Missouri Department of Health and Senior Services has discovered a variant of the Omicron coronavirus in wastewater samples throughout Missouri, including Columbia.

 According to DHSS, Omicron variants are “probably present in the population” of the area contained in the wastewater sample.